dbos-inc/dbos-transact-ts/packages/communicator-datetime/README.md

-# DBOS Date/Time Communicator
+# DBOS Date/Time Step

-This is a [DBOS](https://docs.dbos.dev/) [communicator](https://docs.dbos.dev/tutorials/communicator-tutorial) for getting the current date / time.
+This is a [DBOS](https://docs.dbos.dev/) [step](https://docs.dbos.dev/tutorials/communicator-tutorial) for getting the current date / time.

-The reason that date retrieval should be wrapped in a communicator is so that replayed workflows get the recorded value and therefore have the same behavior as the original.
+The reason that date retrieval should be wrapped in a `@Step` is so that replayed workflows get the recorded value and therefore have the same behavior as the original.

 ## Available Functions